jasonwoodland/iTerm2-borderless/README.md

 * Added advanced option to set width of vertical cursor (*Preferences > Advanced > Vertical cursor width*)
 * Added advanced option to set duration before blinking starts after moving the cursor (*Duration before cursor starts blinking*)
 * Added advanced option to set whether to change the foreground cursor color (*Preferences > Advanced > Set cursor foreground color*)
-* ~~Extra window padding~~ Change the margins in *Preferences > Advanced > General*
+* ~~Extra window padding~~ You can change the margins in *Preferences > Advanced > General* now
 * ~~Reverted to slightly bolder font smoothing~~ Set *Preferences > Profiles > Text > Use thin strokes for anti-alised text* to Never

 Copy Terminal.app to /Applications or apply the patch youself.
-Open an issue if it fails patching.
+(Open an issue if it fails patching so I can update it)

 ## Patch it youself